MaksimDzhangirov/backendBankExample/docs/part22-eng.md

 auth middleware, just like what we've done in the unit test.
 Now for all of the remaining routes, instead of using router, we will use `authRoutes` to add them to the group.
-By doing so, all of the routes in this group will share the same auth middleware.
-That we've just added to the group before.
+By doing so, all of the routes in this group will share the same auth middleware, that we've just added to the group before.
 So basically, every request to these routes must go through the auth middleware first.
 And that's exactly what we want to achieve to authorize the API requests.
 Now a lot of our API unit tests will fail because of this change.
-For example, if we run the `TestGetAccountAPI`, it will fail because the API is now returning 401 instead of 200.
+For example, if we run the `TestGetAccountAPI`, it will fail because the API is now returning `401` instead of `200`.

 ![](../images/part22/10.png)